Strasbourg Students Physical Letters

 Author guidelines

-Articles must be written in English and should not exceed ten pages.
+Articles must be written in English.
+Letters should not exceed ten pages.
 Please use the following templates when composing your article:

 Images should be sent in *.pdf format, but they can alternatively be submitted in *.jpg or *.png.

-If you wonder what your article should look like, you can see a few examples here.
+If you wonder what your article should look like, you can see a few examples here (the templates may have changed, but the expected content is the same).